 The procedure typically requires anywhere from 20 to 30 minutes, including preparation time.
 It is then followed by 45 minutes of observed recovery time.

 Epidural nerve blocks are performed on an outpatient basis.
-For many people who suffer from severe pain, such types of nerve blocks have become part of their treatment.
+For many people who live with severe pain, such types of nerve blocks have become part of their treatment.
 These injections (local anesthetic and steroid) directly to the area of a person's affected nerve can help them with pain control and also improve function and quality of life.